 John Fahey, president of the World Anti-Doping Agency (AMA), stated that the suspension for life that fell on lance Armstrong "could be reduceda "if the American exciter" cooperates fully "with the US Anti-Doping Agency (USADA).

-During a press appearance in London, the president of the AMA admitted that the possibilities of cooperation on the part of Armstrong are "very scarce", but he remembered that the USADA was the first organism with which the exciclistist spoke, "and the only one with which he could potentially cooperate," he said.
-"It's a possibility, but I do not see signs that Armstrong has the will to do it, I would be surprised, although I would love it," said the head of WADA, whose statements he disseminated.
+During a press appearance in London, the president of the AMA admitted that Armstrong's chances of cooperation are "very slim"But he recalled that USADA was the first organism with which the former cyclist spoke, "and the only one with which he could potentially cooperate," he pointed out.
+"It is a possibility, but I do not see signs that Armstrong has the will to do it.
+I would be surprised, although I would love to," said the head of WADA and whose statements he disseminates.
 Cyclingnews.

-About alleged tensions between the UCI and the presiding body (WADA), Fahey said: "Only cycling can cure the problems it has, if its members continue to let their sport wobble between one crisis and another, then I think that we will continue reading controversial cases in this sport ".
+On alleged strained relations between the UCI and the governing body (WADA), Fahey commented: "Only cycling can cure the problems it has.
+If its members continue to allow their sport to falter between one crisis and another, then I think that we will continue reading controversial cases in this sport ".